chungphb/tutorials/kafka.md

 ### How to stop

-1. Stop Zookeeper and validate whether it is accessible.
+1. Stop Zookeeper and check its accessibility.

    ```bash
    $ zookeeper-server-stop.sh
    $ telnet localhost 2181
    ```
-2. Stop Kafka and validate whether it is accessible.
+2. Stop Kafka and check its accessibility.

    ```bash
    $ kafka-server-stop.sh